kbase/project_guides/Process_guide.md

 ### Note about Github issues and JIRA

-<span id="h.td3jik4m36hp" class="anchor"></span>

-<span id="h.mi94tu8okca1" class="anchor"></span>Github issues provide excellent repository-level bug tracking, but nothing that helps us manage the project as a whole, which is where JIRA excels.
-We are still pondering what the best way to integrate the two as smoothly as possible is.
-We will update this guide as our thoughts on this question clarify.
+Github issues provide excellent repository-level bug tracking, but nothing that helps us manage the project as a whole, which is where JIRA excels.
+Since elsewhere KBase manages all other project activities via JIRA, we will also use JIRA for issue tracking, and in general **we will disable issues on our Github repositories**.
+This will allow us to focus on a single system, simplifying our workflows for management and reporting.

-<span id="h.qdtg26km9svm" class="anchor"></span>

-<span id="h.of49szsvxiyt" class="anchor"></span>As a starting point, we will take as our solution to use JIRA almost exclusively, unless there’s a very good reason to stick to Github issues for a specific repo.
-For example, the repo that contains this very document will require lots of early discussion that may be much easier to do directly on github as a combination of issues and PRs than by going all the way over to JIRA.
-So this repo may be one that uses issues, at least for the early discussion period.
-But in general, we’ll keep issues disabled on most repos and track all issues on JIRA.
-If this proves to not work well, we will reconsider and look for better solutions.

-<span id="h.oa9xym2zci9m" class="anchor"></span>

-<span id="h.mw5camk5ybxw" class="anchor"></span>[FIXME: on this topic, input and ideas are especially welcome and encouraged].

-<span id="h.fz6no2v2n429" class="anchor"></span>

-<span id="h.gjdgxs" class="anchor"></span>
+So that users can file bugs for our repositories, we will include a link to our public JIRA entry point in the `README.md` file of each of our public repositories.

 ## Process